 - Short paying your accounts

-- High credit utilisation ratio – For every R100 extended to you must utilise less than R35.
+- High credit utilisation ratio – For example, every R100 extended to you must utilise less than R35.

 Knowing your credit status is vital, especially if you are going to be applying for any kind of finance in the future.
 Debt Sage can pull your credit report and you’ll get an in-depth view of how much debt you have and assess your credit worthiness.